 It shall be the duty of the Representatives to serve as liaison between the student body and the Student Senate.
 It is the duty of the Representatives to faithfully express and uphold the sentiments of the students.

 SECTION H: Club and Organization Representatives.

-Club and Organization Representatives will be bound by the rules and policies of the club or organization which they represent.
+Club and Organization Representatives will be bound by the rules and policies of the club or organization which they represent and also the Student Senate when participating.